 Below is the full text of the statement that European Central Bank President Mario Draghi delivered at his press conference on Thursday.

 "Ladies and gentlemen, the Vice-President and I are very pleased to welcome you to our press conference.
+Let me wish you all a Happy New Year.
 We will now report on the outcome of today's meeting of the Governing Council.

-Euro area annual HICP inflation was 2.5 percent in October 2012, according to Eurostat's flash estimate, compared with 2.6% in September and August.
-On the basis of current futures prices for oil, inflation rates could remain at elevated levels, before declining to below 2 percent again in the course of next year.
-Over the policy-relevant horizon, in an environment of modest growth in the euro area and well-anchored long-term inflation expectations, underlying price pressures should remain moderate.
-Current levels of inflation should thus remain transitory.
-We will continue to monitor closely further developments in costs, wages and prices.
+According to Eurostat's flash estimate, euro area annual HICP inflation was 2.2 percent in December 2012, unchanged from November and down from 2.5 percent in October and 2.6 percent in August and September.
+On the basis of current futures prices for oil, inflation rates are expected to decline further to below 2 percent this year.
+Over the policy-relevant horizon, in an environment of weak economic activity in the euro area and well-anchored long-term inflation expectations, underlying price pressures should remain contained.

 To sum up, the economic analysis indicates that price developments should remain in line with price stability over the medium term.
 A cross-check with the signals from the monetary analysis confirms this picture.